-Sometimes, pain felt in the tendons are a result of tendinitis, instead of a rupture or tear.
+Sometimes pain felt in the tendons is a result of tendinitis, instead of a rupture or tear.
 While the person suffering from it may experience pain and swelling, this is caused by inflammation of the tendons due to repetitive movement (such as gardening or painting, or sports such as running, swimming, tennis, or baseball), as opposed to an actual tear in the soft tissue.

 Muscle and tendon tears and ruptures happen as a result of a quick or sudden movement.
 The most common symptoms are the following:

 - You are unable to put weight on the injured joint

 The most common body parts that suffer these type of injuries are:

 - Rotator Cuff (muscles and tendons around your shoulder)